 Carys understands many prepositions because she’s had them acted out for her.
 For up, her daddy swings her up into the air, saying the word up.
 For down, he swings her back down, saying the word down.
 All the prepositions can be taught by acting them out with the child’s whole body.
 For on, put her on a park bench.
 For under, put her under a table.
 For with, take her hand and tell her she’s going with you.

 Don’t short-change your preschoolers.
-They need words as much as they need food and vitamins.
+Give them words and the meaning of words.
+They need intellectual food just as much as they need physical nourishment.